University of North Carolina, Chapel Hill. Biology, B.S., Chemistry minor. 2003

 Assistant Professor, Department of Biology, James Madison University.
 Jan.
 2018

-Smithsonian Institution Postdoctoral Fellowship – Postdoc with the National Zoological Park and Migratory Bird Center with Drs.
+Smithsonian Institution Postdoctoral Fellowship – Postdoctoral Fellow with the National Zoological Park and Migratory Bird Center with Drs.
 Brandt Ryder and Peter Marra.
 Mar.
 2017- present

 Postdoctoral Researcher – George Mason University / Tulane University with Drs.
 David Luther and Liz Derryberry.
 Aug.
 2016 – Feb.
 2017